JValtteri/seec-email/README.md

 ### Running the first time

-4. **Run `main.py`**
+#### 4. **Run `main.py`**

-5. **Create New User**
+#### 5. **Run Setup Wizzard for Encryption (optional, but highly recommended)**

+The config.yml you created in the previous steps will be imported and encrypted with your password.
 Select `1` from the menu.
+You will be guided through creating a new password, generating a new key pair and encrypting your config.
 You will be shown a series of instructions and warnings.
 Continue by pressing enter.
 You can abort at any time by pressing `Ctrl+C`.

-**SEEC does not support multiple users**

-**General Info**

-You should have created your config.yml.
-It will be imported and encrypted with your password.

-If you lose your password, you will lose access to your configuration file and your private key, and lose access to all your encrypted messages.
+**Warning!** if you lose your password, you will lose access to your configuration file and your private key, and lose access to all your encrypted messages.

-Keep your password safe.

-**Security info**

-The passphrase you enter will be used to unlock the email client and the private PGP key.

-This program uses an external GPG program to handle PGP encryption.
-It may be configured by default to remember your passphrase for a few minutes, even if you logged out of SEEC.

-By default, SEEC does not save any of your messages to disk.
-This is to protect your privacy.
+SEEC can be used without encryption.
+If you don't run the Encryption Setup Wizzard, SEEC will use the plain text config file and no keys will be generated.
+Since there is basically no downside to creating the keys and encrypting your email credintials is good for security, **it is highly recommended**.

+#### 5b.
+Import old Private Key and Config (Advanced)

+If you alredy have a key pair you want to use, it is recommended you run the wizzard anyway, and just delete the keys you don't need, before importing your own.

+1. Encrypt your config (optional but highly recommended)
+	- Run the wizzard and set the password same as you have for your old key.
+2. Delete the created keys
+	1. Run to the key utility `3` or `python key_utility.py`.
+	2. List private keys `2s`
+	3. Copy the key fingerprint
+	4. Delete the private key `4s` (paste the fingerprint)
+	5. Delete the public key key `4` (paste the fingerprint)
+3. Import your old keys
+	1. In Key utility select `1`, or in SEEC select `2` to import keys.
+	2. Copy Paste both your private and public key in to the enry field.
+Make sure there are no more than one consecutive empty line between the keys.
+	3. Finally, press enter a few times to confirm.

+#### 6. Import public keys

+To be able to send encrypted messages, you need the recipients' public keys.
+You can import them by selecting `2`.
+Copy paste the key data and press enter a few times.

+If you import multiple keys at once, make sure there are no more than one consecutive empty line between them.

 ### Loggin in